vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-init.en.md

 To simplify initialization on events in the context of a block instance, a set of helper methods is reserved for subscribing to the following types of events:

 -   DOM events:
-    -   `liveBindTo([elemName], event, [callback])` — Subscribes to an event on the block DOM node or its elements, with deferred initialization.
+    -   `liveBindTo([elemName], event, [callback])` — Subscribes to an event on the block's DOM node or its elements, with deferred initialization.
 The block will be initialized on the first `event`.
 The `callback` handler function will be called on `event` and after block initialization.
-    -   `liveUnbindFrom([elemName], event, [callback])` — Deletes the subscription with deferred initialization on an event on the block DOM node or its elements.
+    -   `liveUnbindFrom([elemName], event, [callback])` — Deletes the subscription with deferred initialization on an event on the block's DOM node or its elements.
-    -   `liveInitOnEvent([elemName], event, callback)` — Initialization on an event on the block DOM node or its elements.
+    -   `liveInitOnEvent([elemName], event, callback)` — Initialization on an event on the block's DOM node or its elements.
 -   BEM events:
     -   `liveInitOnBlockEvent(event, blockName, callback)` — Initialization on a BEM event of an instance of a different block placed on the DOM node of the current block instance.
     -   `liveInitOnBlockInsideEvent(event, blockName, [callback])` — Initialization on a BEM event of an instance of a different block nested in the DOM node of the current block instance.